parca-dev/docs/docs/binary.md

 docker pull ghcr.io/parca-dev/parca:latest
 ```

-We provide a example configuration file that you can use to get Parca running, the scrape configuration section should look familiar to anyone familiar with Prometheus.
+We provide an example configuration file that you can use to get Parca running, and the scrape configuration section should look familiar to anyone familiar with Prometheus.
 ```
 debug_info:
   bucket: